-- Roll each portion into a rectangle, about 8-10 inches on the long edge.
+- Roll each portion of dough into a rectangle, about 8-10 inches on the long edge.

 - Cover with cinnamon and sugar.

-- Twist the two pieces of dough around each other to make a braid.
+- Twist the two strands of dough around each other to make a braid.
 Form the braid into a circle and tuck the end of the dough underneath, pinching together.

 - Place on a baking sheet lined with a silicone mat, cover and let rise for about 20-30 minutes.
-Preheat oven at this time to 375°F.
+Preheat oven at this time to 375°F (190°C).

 - Bake twists for 18-20 minutes or until golden brown.